xurizaemon/hubot-pingdom-tools/README.md

 ## Example interactions

 Ask Hubot to initiate a Full Page Report on a site.
+Hubot will poll Pingdom and reply when the report is prepared.

 ```
 Chris> hubot is github.com fast?